researcherProfiles_banner

 • RNA

-The RNA Research Division works to discover, understand and develop enzymes and workflows to enable RNA research, including:
+The RNA Research Division aims to discover, understand, and develop enzymes and workflows to enable RNA research and manipulation of genomic information.
+Our main areas of focus are:

-This research will help guide the future product offerings from New England Biolabs.
+This research will help inform future product offerings from New England Biolabs.

 • Ivan Correa